Bill to ban guns at polling places in New Mexico advances with concerns about intimidation

 The bill now moves to the state House for consideration after winning Senate approval on a 26-16 vote, with all Republicans and one Democrat voting in opposition.
 New Mexico Gov. Michelle Lujan Grisham has signaled her support in putting the bill on a limited agenda for a 30-day legislative session.

 A dozen states including Florida, Georgia, Arizona and Georgia prohibit guns at voting locations, as legislators in several other states grapple with concerns about the intersection of voting and guns in a polarized political climate.
-As votes were tallied in the 2020 presidential election between Joe Biden and Donald Trump, armed protesters carrying guns gathering nightly outside offices where workers were counting the votes to decide who won the White House.
+As votes were tallied in the 2020 presidential election between Joe Biden and Donald Trump, armed protesters carrying guns gathering nightly outside offices where workers were counting the votes in states including Arizona, Nevada and Michigan to decide who won the White House.

 Republican senators in the legislative minority highlighted their opposition, proposing unsuccessful amendments to exempt rural counties or concealed gun permit holders from the gun ban at polling places.
 Colorado in 2022 banned the open carry of firearms — but not concealed weapons — at polls.

-State Sen. Gregg Schmedes of Tijeras, a conservative stronghold with a strong culture of gun ownership, said the bill would “disproportionately disenfranchise” Republican gun owners that are “genuinely afraid of going into gun-free zones.”
+State Sen. Gregg Schmedes of Tijeras, a conservative political stronghold with a strong culture of gun ownership, said the bill would “disproportionately disenfranchise” Republican gun owners who are “genuinely afraid of going into gun-free zones.”

 Guns already are prohibited at New Mexico schools that often serve as Election Day voting sites, along with extensive Native American tribal lands.
-The bill would extend similar restrictions to variety of polling locations on election-day and during weekslong in-person voting, from storefront voting centers to houses of worship.
-Guns would be banned within 50 feet of drop boxes for absentee balloting during voting periods.
+The bill would extend similar restrictions to a variety of other polling locations on Election Day and during a weekslong period of in-person early voting, from storefront voting centers to houses of worship.
+Guns would be banned within 50 feet (15 meters) of drop boxes for absentee balloting during voting periods.

 The proposed gun restrictions would be punishable as a petty misdemeanor by up to six months in a county jail, a $500 fine or both.